ProxiBlue/GiftPromo/README.md

 issues and a whole heap of other factors, I no longer have the time to continue support for this extension, as of Jan 2017

-I have thus decided to opensource tjis work, for the community to use, extend, and freely use.
+I have thus decided to make this work FREE, for the community to use, extend, and freely use.

-*THIS DOES NOT ALLOW YOU THE RIGHT TO TAKE / SELL / MAKE YOUR OWN*
+*THIS DOES NOT ALLOW YOU THE RIGHT TO TAKE / SELL AS YOUR OWN*

-The code remains copyrighted material.
-YOU MAY NOT SELL IT.
+All copytight notices must remain intact, and continue to be distributed with the software.
-You can use the extension freely in as many sites as youlike, but the code must remain FREE
+You can sell this software as part of a Magento Build, but not as an individual module (you cannot make direct sales from this source code alone, period - it is FREE)

-I will take action to any that tries to make this their 'own work' and sell as their own extension to the community.
+The code remains copyrighted by ProxiBlue

-Feel free to add / feed back changes for others.
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL ProxiBlue BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;

-I can answer questions, but I cannot support bugs.
+LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.